Psychosocial Safety & WHS

 Why psychosocial hazards belong inside the WHS management system

-Separation also produces uneven assurance.
-Physical hazards get monitored, reviewed and reported on; psychosocial hazards drift into a parallel space where the same disciplines do not consistently apply.
-Integration brings parity.
+Treating psychosocial hazards as a separate system creates duplication and uneven assurance.
+Physical hazards get the rhythm of identification, control, monitoring and review; psychosocial hazards drift into a parallel HR space where those disciplines do not consistently apply.
+Integration brings parity and visibility.

 Psychosocial hazards can be mapped to existing ISO 45001 clauses rather than built into a parallel framework.
+Context-of-the-organisation, leadership and worker participation, planning, operation, performance evaluation and improvement each accommodate psychosocial content with relatively modest extension.

-Integrating training, complaints and investigation pathways
+Monitoring, training and integrated investigation pathways

 Audit readiness and continuous improvement

-What employers should review
+What employers should put in place

 Frequently asked questions